Michael Hunter Ochs Anthology: A Preview

 Thank you to Cantor Shira Ginsburg.
 It was her idea to commission a song for mourners.
 We decided quickly that it had to be rooted in the traditional kaddish, to feel familiar.
 But it also needed to incorporate something more, something that would help connect those in mourning, or those remembering, to their loved ones.
 In English.
 Hours of research about Judaism and death ensued and the result is this song that weaves lines from the mourner's kaddish and 23rd psalm together with original English lyrics...like the waves upon the sea are separate and connected, you are gone and still by my side.
 As the seasons must change to dust we must return again, but love, love, love...never dies.

-Above: a live video recording of A Mourner’s Song followed by a “behind the song” video about the writing process, and a short conversation between me and Cantor Ginsburg.
+Above: a live video recording of A Mourner’s Song followed by a “behind the song” video about the writing process, and a studio recording.

 A feel good, uptempo tribute to the many versions of "Adon Olam" that put a smile on my face as a child.
 Notice the dramatic tempo and feel changes, the optional modulation, and call and answer vocals and counterpoint on the chorus.
 Everything but the kitchen sink!
 I'm so happy Cantor Shira Ginsburg not only commissioned this piece but INSISTED it include all the verses!
 Try it as a solo piece or with your choir and band!

-Above: A live run through of Adon Olam followed by a short piano tutorial.
-The full Anthology web page also includes a "look Behind The Song"with Cantor Shira Ginsburg - who commissioned the piece through East End Temple.
+Above: A live run through of Adon Olam and a studio recording.
+The full Anthology web page also includes a short piano tutorial and a "look Behind The Song"with Cantor Shira Ginsburg - who commissioned the piece through East End Temple.

 Really all this song needs is a guitar or piano and a single, still, small voice.
 I'm so deeply moved by this stunning and emotional interpretation by my friend, Cantor Sheera Ben David.
 The full Anthology web page also includes the original Gesher version.